-The Code of conduct for midwives sets out the legal requirements, professional behaviour and conduct expectations for all midwives, in all practice settings, in Australia.
-It describes the principles of professional behaviour that guide safe practice, and clearly outlines the conduct expected of midwives by their colleagues and the broader community.
+The Code of conduct for nurses sets out the legal requirements, professional behaviour and conduct expectations for all nurses, in all practice settings, in Australia.
+It describes the principles of professional behaviour that guide safe practice, and clearly outlines the conduct expected of nurses by their colleagues and the broader community.

-Individual midwives have their own personal beliefs and values.
-However, the code outlines specific standards which all midwives are expected to adopt in their practice.
-The code also gives students of midwifery an appreciation of the conduct and behaviours expected of midwives.
-Midwives have a professional responsibility to understand and abide by the code.
-In practice, midwives have a duty to make the interests of women their first concern, and to practise safely and effectively.
+Individual nurses have their own personal beliefs and values.
+However, the code outlines specific standards which all nurses are expected to adopt in their practice.
+The code also gives students of nursing an appreciation of the conduct and behaviours expected of nurses.
+Nurses have a professional responsibility to understand and abide by the code.
+In practice, nurses also have a duty to make the interests of people their first concern, and to practise safely and effectively.

 The code is consistent with the National Law.
 It includes seven principles of conduct, grouped into domains, each with an explanatory value statement.
 Each value statement is accompanied by practical guidance to demonstrate how to apply it in practice.
-Underpinning the code is the expectation that midwives will exercise their professional judgement to deliver the best possible outcomes in practice.
+Underpinning the code is the expectation that nurses will exercise their professional judgement to deliver the best possible outcomes in practice.

-This code applies to all midwives
+This code applies to all nurses

-The principles of the code apply to all types of midwifery practice in all contexts.
-This includes any work where a midwife uses midwifery skills and knowledge, whether paid or unpaid, clinical or non-clinical.
+The principles of the code apply to all types of nursing practice in all contexts.
+This includes any work where a nurse uses nursing skills and knowledge, whether paid or unpaid, clinical or non-clinical.
 This includes work in the areas of clinical care, clinical leadership, clinical governance responsibilities, education, research, administration, management, advisory roles, regulation or policy development.
-The code also applies to all settings where a midwife may engage in these activities, including face-to-face, publications, or via online or electronic means.
+The code also applies to all settings where a nurse may engage in these activities, including face-to-face, publications, or via online or electronic means.